psychemedia/winter-tales/src/juniper_tree.md

 And when he had done singing, he spread his wings, and in his right claw he had the chain, and in his left the shoes, and round his neck the millstone, and he flew far away to his father's house.

 In the room sat the father, the mother, and Marlinchen at dinner, and the father said, "How light-hearted I feel, how happy I am!"
 "Nay," said the mother, "I feel so uneasy, just as if a heavy storm were coming."
 Marlinchen, however, sat weeping and weeping, and then came the bird flying, and as it seated itself on the roof the father said, "Ah, I feel so truly happy, and the sun is shining so beautifully outside, I feel just as if I were about to see some old friend again."
-"Nay," said the woman, "I feel so anxious, my teeth chatter, and 1 seem to have fire in my veins."
+"Nay," said the woman, "I feel so anxious, my teeth chatter, and I seem to have fire in my veins."
 And she tore her stays open, but Marlinchen sat in a corner crying, and held her plate before her eyes and cried till it was quite wet.
 Then the bird sat on the juniper-tree, and sang,

 "My mother she killed me,"